 We met up with the rest who didn’t go for the Vatican tour and off onto the bus to the Roman Forum and the Colosseum.
 In the Roman Forum, you can see the Arch of Constantine, the remains of the columns forming the forum area as well as the walk of victory where the ground is made up of old rocks from the past.
 I loved the Colosseum, big and majestic and listening to the guide explaining the events that happened there before was just so amazing.

 Started the next day early as we will be checking out of Rome and going to Siena, a beautiful Tuscany town.
 Before reaching Siena, we stopped by a medieval town called Orvieto in the province of Umbria to visit its black basalt and yellow limestone cathedral.
-It was a really nice place, quiet.
-There were narrow streets with little shops that sell pottery etc. We reached Siena about evening time, their square was shaped like a shell and the place was used for horse racing in the past.
-Can’t remember if they still do it now.

 The next day we moved on to Florence, city of arts (at least to me).
 We stopped by San Gimignano, one of Tuscany's greatest attractions.
 Its medieval squares, town walls, streets, alleyways, and 14 towers make it unique.
-Next we went into the very heart of the Chianti vineyards where classical Chianti wines are produced.
-We stopped in Greve for some wine tasting at a local wine producer.
-There were several gradings for the wine produced there and we bought 2 bottles of wine.

 Walked around the shopping area and popped into the Gucci there.
 Didn't really see anything I like but since Gucci is made in italy...die die also must buy something and in the end, there goes 500 euros...hahaha